- Sphere Engine overview

 A detailed description of processing submissions in the Problems module is described in the Submission flow chapter of the content manager's handbook.

-How is the score of a solution to a programming problem determined in the Problems module?
+How is the score of a submission to a programming problem determined in the Problems module?

 For each test case, the “test case judge” sets a partial score.
 Then, after running the program for all test cases, the “master judge” summarizes the partial results and determines the final result.